 We also saw the government-enforced Benami Transaction Act and RERA Act, which boosted the trust of buyers once again in the real estate sector.

 - Interest Rate on Fixed Deposits

 While demonetisation spelt good news for many sectors, for investments in fixed deposit (FD), the scenario took an about-turn.
 Earlier the interest earned on fixed deposits was about 8% per annum, but after the currency ban, the same fell from 6% to 6.5%.
 Thus, FD schemes are now relatively unattractive as compared to Mutual Fund debt schemes and Public Provident Fund.

 - Increase in Mutual Fund Investments

-Apart from the above-mentioned impacts in personal finance field, demonetisation had many other effects, which meant differently for each other.
+Apart from the above-mentioned impacts in the personal finance field, demonetisation had many other effects, which meant differences for each other.
 In mid of 2017 the implementation of GST (Goods and Services Tax), also transformed the economy of India in many ways.
 The effects of demonetisation can be still felt, and with passing time, we will get to know how the initiated reforms really affect the economy and people at large.